nette/union/tokenizer/readme.md

 `nextAll()` is just like `joinAll()`, but it returns array of the tokens.

-`isCurrent()` checks if the current token or the current token's value is equal to one of the given arguments.
+`isCurrent()` checks if the current token or the current token's value is equal to one of given arguments.

 ```php
 // is the current token '@' or type of T_AT?